 2. Forewing strap-like, much longer than wide; ventral half of abdomen evident in lateral view ….
 3

 2.’
-Forewing wider; abdomen hidden, or mostly hidden, by wing in lateral view ….
+Forewing wider; abdomen hidden, or mostly hidden, by the wing in lateral view ….
 4

 3. Vertex much wider than long, head not projecting; 1-3 lateral spines on hind tibiae … Dyctidea Uhler